GioPan/instancesFTCP/README.md

 # Ratings

-Three versions of ratings are provided:
-- R1: Hvattum & Saebo, file ratingsR1.txt
-- R2:..., file ratingsR2.txt
-- R3:
+The ratings calculated with the method illustrated in the article PanH19 are provided in the [ratings file](./ratings.txt).
-The structure of the ratings file is PlayerName(String)  rating(Float)
+Each line of the ratings file provides the rating of a different player in the following format:
+- Player name (String)
+- Rating (Real)

 # Budgets
 Each club has an available budget to spend on the transfer market.
 According to Pantuso (2017) this value is set as the maximum between 0 and the net speending of the club in the transfer market of summer 2014.
 The [budgets file](budgets.txt) contains the budget of each club as follows: